doritoes/iploc8.com/README.md

 - one region built in ECS with CloudFront and WAF protection
 - multi-region
 - Zscaler and Broadcom SWG address spaces
-- bootstrapping image on Docker Hub
 ### Working on
-- bootstrapping repo on Github
-- create home page
+- Pulicizing the lab
+- Reducing costs of operation
 ### Will Do
 - Add MS published address spaces
 - Add Tor published address spaces